 The family-owned lodge, southwest of Anchorage, has a long history.
 Since its first homesteaders in 1932, seven different families have owned this land, each adding to and updating the existing structures.
 By the late 1970s, the Silber family had made the lodge their summer vacation spot.
 Son Steve—an artist as well as pilot, massage therapist and USMC veteran—now runs the place, sharing his memories and showing landmarks to guests.
 (Like, for instance, the cabin on nearby Twin Lakes, once lived in by Dick Proenneke, the solitary frontiersman depicted in the documentary Alone in the Wilderness; Steve remembers, as a kid, having conversations with Dick when he would make the trek to Port Alsworth to get his mail).

 Today, the lodge attracts a variety of groups seeking Alaskan adventures: friends going on fishing trips, families looking for views and activities, company retreats, as well as artists who utilize the resort’s extensive woodshed and printmaking facilities.
-Even though there’s room for up to 15 guests at the lodge, Steve is dedicated to providing a custom experience and will not book more than one group at a time, whether they're coming as a family reunion or just a couple on honeymoon.
+Even though there’s room for up to 15 guests at the lodge, Chulitna Lodge is dedicated to providing a custom experience and will book few groups at a time to maintain a feeling of exclusivity and distance from the hustle and bustle of the outside world.

 Just getting here is an adventure worth the whole trip: You take a 40-minute flight from Anchorage—passing dozens of glaciers, waterfalls and volcanoes and going through a rugged mountain pass—and land on the dirt airstrip at Port Alsworth in Lake Clark National Park.
 There, Chulitna staff handle your luggage and board you on their comfortable boat for a 30-minute ride across Lake Clark—which is about six times the size of Manhattan—to the shores of Chulitna Lodge.

-The resort is comprised of 18 buildings, including six “bush luxury” cabins that combine for a total of eight bedrooms.
+The resort is comprised of 18 buildings, including newly added yurts and 3 "bush luxury" historic log cabins that combine for a total of 5 bedrooms.
 Indeed, you don’t have to rough it too much out here: cabins have electricity along with heated mattress pads and down comforters.
-Dinners in the main lodge house feature Bristol Bay salmon, salads made from the greens grown on site or foraged in the woods, and fresh-picked-berry desserts.
 The staff is well versed in customer service and are consistently available.
-Three buildings are very nice bathhouses, with a huge cedar shower and a wood-stove sauna right on the beach.
+The three bathhouses include all amenities and then some.
+One bathhouse hosts a huge cedar shower and another a wood-stove sauna right on the beach.
+You have the option to add a Meal Plan for your stay, which often features Bristol Bay salmon, salads made from the greens grown on site or foraged in the woods, and fresh-picked-berry desserts.

 Build Your Own Adventure

-The most popular activity among his guests, Steve says, is the classic bear-viewing.
-Rather than take guests to Brooks Falls—where you'd share a viewing platform with hundreds of tourists—he takes guests on a floatplane to a small area in Katmai, where he knows there are huge salmon runs and lots of bears feeding.
-He likes to do a half or full day there, walking up and down the creeks, and letting guests sit and get comfortable in locations where the bears get as close as you wish based on your personal comfort level.
-(Sometimes that means bears are as close as 10 feet away.)
+The most popular activity among guests is bear-viewing.
+Rather than take guests to Brooks Falls—where you'd share a viewing platform with hundreds of tourists—they send their guests to a small area in Katmai by floatplane, known to locals for huge salmon runs and lots of bears feeding.
+You can spend a half or full day there, walking up and down the creeks with your guide, sitting and getting comfortable in locations where the bears get as close as you wish based on your personal comfort level.
+(Sometimes that means bears are just 10 feet away.)

 Finding a Blissful Balance